 To make these connections precise, we need to explain how function views can be embedded within the runs and systems framework.
 Hughes and Shmatikov already show how we can define function views using Kripke structures, the standard approach for giving semantics to knowledge.
 A minor modification of their approach works in systems too.
-Assume we are interested in who performs an action $a \in X$, where X, intuitively, is a set of "anonymous actions".
-Let Y be the set of agents, including a "nobody agent" denoted N, and let f be a function from X to Y. Intuitively, f(a) = i if agent i performs action a, and f(a) = N if no agent performs action a.
+Assume we are interested in who performs an action $a \in X$ , where X, intuitively, is a set of "anonymous actions".
+Let Y be the set of agents and let f be a partial function from X to Y. Intuitively, f(a) = i if agent i has performed action a, and f(a) is undefined if no agent has (yet) performed action a.
 The value of the function f will depend on the point.
 Let $f{r,m}$ be the value of f at the point (r, m).
-Thus, $f{r,m}(a) = i$ if i performs a in run r.
-2 We can now easily talk about function opaqueness with respect to an observer o.
-For example, f is Z-value opaque at the point (r, m) with respect to o if, for all $z \in Z$, there exists a point (r', m') such that $r'o(m') = r_o(m)$ and $f{(r', m')}(x) = z$.
+Thus, $f{r,m}(a) = i$ if, at the point (r, m) agent i has performed $a^{1}$ .
+We can now easily talk about function opaqueness with respect to an observer o.
+For example, f is Z-value opaque at the point (r, m) with respect to o if, for all $z \in Z$ , there exists a point (r', m') such that $r'{o}(m') = r{o}(m)$ and $f{(r', m')}(x) = z$ .
 In terms of knowledge, Z-value opaqueness says that for any value x in the range of f, o thinks it possible that any value $z \in Z$ could be the result of f(x).
-Indeed, Hughes and Shmatikov say that function-view opaqueness, defined in terms of Kripke structure semantics, is closely related to epistemic logic.
-The following proposition makes this precise; it would be easy to state similar propositions for other kinds of function-view opaqueness.
+Indeed, Hughes and Shmatikov say that function view opaqueness, defined in terms of Kripke structure semantics, is closely related to epistemic logic.
+The following proposition makes this precise; it would be easy to state similar propositions for other kinds of function view opaqueness.